 29.02.12.
 Cambridge Tce view, red zone, demolition in progress, Oxford Tce.
 The demo site would become a carpark for the Margaret Mahy Family Playground

-Across Madras St Bridge at Oxford Tce Baptist Church demolition site, I looked at 185 Empty Chairs, painted white as an act of remembrance by Pete Majendie & placed on a 185 sq m grass patch, commemorating 22.02.11 Killer Quake dead.
+Across Madras St Bridge at Oxford Tce Baptist Church demolition-site, I looked at the 185 Empty Chairs, painted white by artist Pete Majendie on a grass-patch remembering quake-dead.

 A sign: